 With the Federal Reserve rate drops of 150 basis points in March (100 basis points of which was directly related to the effects of the virus on the economy), a surge in home loan activity has occurred.
 Much of the activity is refinance related and the Bank has experienced the highest amount of applications in its history, both in number of and dollar amount.
-Given the nature of the programs, the results will mostly be recorded in the second quarter.
+Given the nature of the programs, the results were recorded in the second and third quarters.
 The Bank sells most of its home loans into the secondary market through Freddie Mac.

-Existing loans on our books for which the Bank has received inquiries into forbearance agreements, totaled over 100 as of April 15th.
-Of these inquiries, 78 customers entered into agreements totaling just over \$7.65 million.
-24 loans are in-house making up \$1.86 million in principal balance and 54 are secondary market loans which we service with balances totaling \$5.8 million.
+Existing loans on our books for which the Bank has received inquiries into forbearance agreements, totaled over 100 as of September 30th.
+Of these inquiries, 95 customers entered into agreements totaling just under \$8.9 million.
+30 loans were in-house making up \$2.2 million in principal balance and 65 were secondary market loans which we service with balances totaling \$6.7 million.
+Of the 30 in-house loans, 4 loans are in a repayment plan, 1 loan is in the payment deferral process and 3 loans are in forbearance as of September 30th.
+Of the 65 secondary market loans, 13 loans are in a repayment plan and 3 loans are in forbearance as of September 30th.
 Some inquiries were only for possible future requests.
 We remain ready to assist our customers through this difficult time in the best manner possible.